armbian/documentation/docs/User-Guide_Advanced-Configuration.md

 ## Fix HDMI screen resolution for SunXi/Allwinner SoC

-In rare cases, some SunXi/Allwinner boards failed to detect Full-HD support for HDMI and booted with 720p only.
-Ths problem is supposed to be fixed nowaydays, and the following steps are merely for documentary reasons and are only necessary if you still encounter this issue.
+In rare cases, some SunXi/Allwinner boards failed to detect Full-HD support for HDMI and boot with only 720p.
+This issue should now be resolved, and the following steps are provided only for reference if it still occurs.
 !!! tip "Legacy versions"

     Open the `/boot/boot.cmd` file with an editor of your choice (e.g. `nano`) and add or change the [`disp.screen0_output_mode`](https://linux-sunxi.org/Display#HDMI) option to the kernel command line.
 For a fixed mode (e.g. 1280x720 at 60 Hz), set it to: